fbidu/cpython/Doc/library/http.server.rst

 -----------------------

-http.server is meant for demo purposes and does not implement the stringent security checks needed of real HTTP server.
+http.server is meant for demo purposes and does not implement the stringent security checks needed for a real HTTP server.
 We do not recommend using this module directly in production.